Bike, Scooter & Pedestrian Safety

 - Bicycles parked or stored in violation of regulations including the University Traffic and Parking Regulations may be cited, removed and/or impounded at the owner’s expense.

 - All bicycles need to be removed after commencement.
 Any summer session students must register for a special permit to keep their bicycles on campus throughout the summer.
 All bikes left without a summer session permit will be considered abandoned and may be donated to charity or disposed of.

-- Bicycles are frequently targeted by thieves.
+- Bicycles and scooters are frequently targeted by thieves.
 Help prevent theft: Properly lock your bike.
 A U-Lock type lock is the recommended lock